-- 34.94 From a theoretical point of view, the net present value based approach is the most appropriate, as it adds all future (economic) benefits that can be allocated to the relevant asset, thus replicating a market-equivalent valuation.
-However, its measurement requires quite a number of assumptions on the future development of the (active) population and the future pattern of economic benefits.
+- 34.100 The UNECE Guide on Measuring Human Capital (2016) provides a thorough description of these two approaches and the discussion here summarizes the key aspects.
+From a theoretical point of view, the net present value based approach is the most appropriate, as it incorporates all future economic benefits that can be allocated to the relevant asset, thus replicating a market-equivalent valuation.
+However, its measurement requires a number of assumptions on the future development of the (active) population and the future pattern of economic benefits.
 The total values can also be significantly affected by the discount rate that is applied.
 To complement estimates from the net present value approach, a cost-based approach can be applied using the perpetual inventory method (PIM).
 In this approach, the investment costs for creating human capital are summed to obtain an estimate of the value of the human capital.
-These costs do not only relate to formal education, but also training and courses provided by the employer; time spent on learning and studying at home; and other expenditures on, for example, school books and other training material.
-However, this method also requires several assumptions, for example on the distinction between expenditures with a more current nature and expenditures which add to the stock of human capital.
-Also various assumptions are needed to measure and to value the unpaid activities and additional assumptions are needed on the service lives and the depreciation pattern of human capital. - 34.95 Table 34.6 provides a structure for presenting data on human capital and related variables.
+These costs do not only relate to formal education, but also include training and courses provided by employers; time spent on learning and studying at home; and other expenditures on, for example, school books and other training material.
+This method also requires several assumptions, for example on the distinction between expenditures that are current nature and expenditures which add to the stock of human capital.
+Also, assumptions are needed to measure and to value any unpaid activities and concerning the service lives and the depreciation pattern of human capital. - 34.101 Table 34.7 provides a structure for presenting data on human capital and related variables.